tycheung/code_analyzer/README.md

 # Code Quality Analyzer

-A comprehensive tool for analyzing code quality, complexity, and maintainability of GitHub repositories, powered by FastAPI and modern Python async capabilities.
+A tool for analyzing code quality, complexity, and maintainability of GitHub repositories, powered by FastAPI and modern Python async capabilities.
+Currently only tested on a Windows machine, but should work on other platforms.

 ## Features